myelintek/documentation/user/dataset.rst

             :width: 300

     .. note::
-        A remotely accessible NFS/CIFS shared directory could be mounted as a dataset.
+        Using a mounted dataset is essentially accessing a remote network folder.
+        There is no requirements for the internal folder or file structure of a remote network folder to mount.
+        Changes to such a dataset will be written to the remote space.

 #) Click on the *CREATE* or the *IMPORT* button.
-    Changes to the dataset will be written to the remote space.

 More operations on a dataset are available in the dataset page.